KristofferC/LazilyInitializedFields.jl/page/index.md

 \begin{section}{title="Lazily initialized fields", name="About"}

-A lazily initialized field is a field in a struct that starts of uninitialized (does not have a value) and at some later point gets initialized.
+A lazily initialized field is a field in a struct that starts off uninitialized (does not have a value) and at some later point gets initialized.
 This is useful when the value of this field is computed on-demand (lazily).